anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Go for it now.
-The future is promised to no one.
+Quote: Commitment is an act, not a word.

-By: Wayne Dyer
+By: Jean-Paul Sartre